Proof Agent Docs

 - A doc stays paused after refresh/reopen and blocks normal reading or writing.

-- `state`, shared doc HTML, or `snapshot` repeatedly times out or returns 5xx for the same slug.
+- `v3/document`, shared doc HTML, or the homepage repeatedly times out or returns 5xx for the same slug.

-- `edit/v2`, comment writes, or mark mutations fail after a fresh read and one safe retry.
+- `v3/edit` writes fail after a fresh read and one safe retry.

 - The UI shows blank, stale, duplicated, or rolled-back content after the server said a request succeeded.